 Major Products: Coldset and heatset web offset, sheetfed offset, flexographic, gravure and UV/EB inks; coatings for publication, packaging and commercial applications.
 A wide range of inks and coatings for narrow web tag and label applications.
-Photopolymer plates and sleeve systems for flexographic applications; highly engineered printing blankets and sleeves for offset applications; Full suite of pressroom chemicals and supplies.
+Photopolymer plates and sleeve systems for flexographic applications; highly engineered printing blankets and sleeves for offset applications, pressroom chemicals and supplies.
 Dry, flushed and press cake pigments, chips and resins for ink and other applications, aqueous dispersions, hyperdispersants and additives for the colorant market.

 Number of Employees: Approximately 7,300 worldwide.

 Comments: The past few years have been challenging for the printing and ink industries.
 In general, the publication printing segment has been impacted by the global recession as well as the shift to newer technologies, while packaging has held steady.
 Meanwhile, the ink industry is coping with unprecedented raw material price increases as well as disruptions in supply.

 All things considered, Flint Group was able to withstand the recession relatively well.
 “2010, like the recent years before it, was difficult for the printing industry,” said William B. Miller, president, Print Media Americas for Flint Group.
 “There were ups and downs as demand – and consumer confidence – ebbed and flowed.
 In the end, nearly all printers continued to feel the lingering effects of the recession.
 Naturally, graphic arts suppliers felt the impact as well.
 Still, Flint Group performed commendably under those circumstances.”